bioinformatics-centre/BayesTyper/README.md

 This approach can for instance be used to quickly augment a set of standard SNV and indel calls (e.g. from GATK) with structural variation by running BayesTyper on the SNV/indel calls combined with our variation database.
 For higher sensitivity, *in-sample* complex variation calls can be combined with the database to produce the final intergrated call-set.

 ## Installation ##
-The BayesTyper package contains *BayesTyper*, which does the genotyping, and *BayesTyperTools*, which is used to pre- and post-process VCF files for BayesTyper.
+The BayesTyper package contains `bayesTyper`, which does the genotyping, and `bayesTyperTools`, which is used to pre- and post-process VCF files for BayesTyper.

 #### Prerequisites ####
 * gcc (c++11 support required.
 Tested with gcc 4.8 and 4.9 work)